lextm/jekyll-theme-chirpy/_posts/2015-12-26-jexus-web-server-and-asp-net-cross-platform.md

 A class library project type is also introduced in VS 2015 whose extension is .xproj.
 The dependency management now changes from direct references to project.json.
 Such projects compile directly to NuGet packages.

 ASP.NET 5 differs from its precedents too, that huge changes are introduced.
 For instance, System.Web, a core ASP.NET component since 1.0 initial release, is removed along with WebForms.
 So we will no longer need to use HttpContext to access runtime data, and no more `<system.web>` tag in web.config to configure settings.
-MVC/Web API/SignalR have also been merged (e.g. Web API’s ApiController is now merged with MVC’s Controller).
+MVC/Web API/SignalR have also been merged (e.g. Web API's ApiController is now merged with MVC's Controller).

 To deploy such applications, IIS and Windows can still be used, but this time HttpPlatformHandler as a separate component needs to be installed.
 For Linux platform deployment, nginx and Kestrel can be used.

 We can see clearly that Microsoft wants the developers to migrate first from ASP.NET 4 to 5, and then move to Linux.
-That’s in fact not a simple step, and a lot of manual conversion is required.
+That's in fact not a simple step, and a lot of manual conversion is required.
 Linux and nginx must be studied aside, while experience on Windows and IIS seems to be useless.

 Well, anything simpler?